DexterHuang/CyberCodeOnline/contribution/mobile/en/tutorial/combat.md

 Attack the enemy with your equipped primary weapon.
 This weapon does not use ammo.

 ## Special Attack
 Attack the enemy with your equipped special weapon.
 Deal 120% damage if an enemy has shield, excess damage appllies to health without reduction.
-This weapon consumes one Energy Cell per shot.
+This weapon consumes one **Energy Cell** per shot.

 ## Destructive Attack
 Attack the enemy with your equipped destructive weapon.
 Deal 50% damage to shields.
 If enemy has less shield than damage amount, excess damage will not scale back to 100%.
-This weapon consumes one Antimatter charge per shot.
+This weapon consumes one **Antimatter Charge** per shot.

 ## Use Item
 You have 3 Use Item slots.
 You can bind medical supplies, supply create or experience memories and use them.
 However practically you should only bind medical supplies because all items can also be used outside combat and outside dungeons.
 There is no automatic sorting to slots.